Kidney stone types

 Why is this article so long?

-I wanted to put all five main kidney stone types together.
+I wanted to put all five main types of kidney stones.
 That makes a long story.
-But probably you will care to read about only your own kidney stone type.
+But probably you will care to read about only your own type.

 I should mention here, to save a lot of confusion, that stones often contain mixtures of crystals.